Half-mast: Russia

-All the regional flags and the departmental ensigns are flown at half-mast on national or regional mourning days as well as the national flag.
-Firms and non-governmental organizations, embassies and representatives of international organizations often join the mourning.
+All regional flags and departmental ensigns are flown at half-mast on national or regional mourning days alongside the national flag.
+Firms and non-governmental organizations, embassies and representatives of international organizations often join mourning.
 National or regional mourning usually lasts for one day.

 Saudi Arabia

-The flag of Saudi Arabia is never flown at half-mast because it shows the Shahada.
-The flag of Saudi Arabia is one of the four such flags in the world.
-The other three are Afghanistan and Somaliland, which also displays the Shahada, and Iraq, which bears the Takbir.
+The flag of Saudi Arabia is never flown at half-mast because it bears the Shahada.
+It is one of the four such flags in the world which are not given this treatment, the other three being Afghanistan and Somaliland, which also display the Shahada, and Iraq, which bears the Takbir.
 Since all four bear the concept of the unique right of Allah to be worshipped alone, the flags are never lowered to half-mast even as a sign of mourning.

 Singapore

 The flag of Singapore is flown at half-mast in Singapore following the deaths of an "important personage" (such as state leaders) and during periods of national mourning.
 Examples include: